data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-initial-load-and-reinitialization.md

 This design pattern describes the procedures for performing an Initial Load and any complete reloads (re-initialisations) after this.

 ## Motivation
 Every Data Warehouse will see Initial Load(s) and Re-initialisations.
 If all goes well the Initial Load is a true initial load in the sense that it is done only once.
 Re-initialisations are more common and typically caused by progressing insight in the data model design (remodelling requirements) or troubleshooting.
-The History Area plays a large part in this, by defining an archive where source information is maintained to enable repopulation of the Data Warehouse.
+The Persistent Staging Area plays a large part in this, by defining an archive where source information is maintained to enable repopulation of the Data Warehouse.
 Also known as
 Full Load.
 Regeneration.